17th Lithuanian Uhlan Regiment

 The 17th Lithuanian Uhlan Regiment (17-asis ulonų pulkas; 17. pułk ułanów) was an uhlan regiment of the Grande Armée during the Napoleonic Wars.

 Formation

-On 5 July 1812, Count Michał Tyszkiewicz began forming the 17th Lithuanian Uhlan Regiment on his own initiative and with his own funds.
+Due to a lack of funds, Napoleon appealed to the Lithuanian aristocracy, urging them to raise troops at their own expense.
+Michał Tyszkiewicz donated 76,137 złotys and 7.5 groszes, one-sixth of the uniform costs, and was therefore appointed commander of the regiment.
+Tyszkiewicz, however, was an experienced soldier, having previously served as a rotmistrz in the 2nd Brigade of National Cavalry and as a captain in the Russian Hussar Regiment.
+On 5 July 1812, Tyszkiewicz began forming the Uhlan regiment.
+On August 12, he received an order from the head of the Military Commission, Prince Aleksander Sapieha, to begin recruiting soldiers.

 The men who joined the regiment came from the towns of Biržai, Raseiniai, Telšiai, Panevėžys and their respective surroundings.
 The regimental headquarters were in Kupiškis.
 Napoleon appointed Count Michał Tyszkiewicz as the regiment's commander and awarded him the rank of colonel.
+The regiment, like other Lithuanian regiments, retained the numbering continuity of the cavalry regiments of the Duchy of Warsaw.